roshini-san/Loan-Prediction/README.md

-Sure!
-Here's the cleaned-up, emoji-free version of your **README.md**:

----

 # Loan Prediction System using KNN

 This project predicts whether a loan should be approved or not, based on applicant details.
 It uses a clean preprocessing pipeline and a K-Nearest Neighbors (KNN) model to classify loan applications as either **approved (Y)** or **rejected (N)**.